intel/gbs/docs/GBS.rst

 Q: I'm unable to get zypper to refresh from http://download.tizen.org/tools/openSUSE12.1/, but I'm not getting an error of repo issue

-A: This may because there is a cached version at the proxy server.
+A: This may be because there is a cached version at the proxy server.
 Try running the commands below to clean the cache:

 ::